-Travel by bus between Paris, France and Amsterdam, Netherlands is: Fully open.
+Travel between Paris, France and Amsterdam, Netherlands by bus is: Partially open.

-The above information was last checked on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Amsterdam from Paris closer to your date of departure here
+The information above was last checked on 1/13/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus to Amsterdam from Paris before traveling.

-The current restriction level for your return trip by bus from Amsterdam to Paris is: Partially open
+The restriction level for your return bus to Paris, France from Amsterdam is: Partially open.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Paris from Amsterdam here.
+Last checked on 1/16/22.
+Remember to check the latest COVID-19 travel safety regulations for your bus to Paris from Amsterdam closer to your date of departure here here.

-When traveling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Amsterdam, Sloterdijk.
+Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Amsterdam, Radarweg (Sloterdijk).